carmencchow/bellabeat_casestudy/README.md

 To incentive users, Bellabeat users who meet their daily step count or their 150-300 minutes of daily moderate-vigorous exercise can unlock exclusive features or be invited to participate in virtual fitness challenges.
 Dynamic leaderboards where users can see their progres in real time.

 <b>Notifications and Reminders</b>
 High sedentary behaviour was observed in over half of the sample population for a third of the month.
-Bellabeat should communicate the dangers of prolonged sedentary activity and should implement a notification that alerts users when no activity has been detected for a set amount of time.
-Alerts can communicate to participants how many steps they still need to reach their goal
+Bellabeat should communicate the dangers of prolonged sedentary activity and should implement a notification that alerts users when no activity has been detected for more than 2 hours or a set amount of time.
+Alerts can be used to remind participants to do a number of things, for example winding down for bed, getting their steps in, ...

-By incorporating these recommendations into Bellabeat's marketing strategy, Uksena nd her team can
+By incorporating these recommendations into Bellabeat's marketing strategy, Bellabeat can

 <h2>References</h2>
 National Sleep Foundation <p>https://pubmed.ncbi.nlm.nih.gov/29073398/#:~:text=Seven%20to%209%20hours%20is,is%20recommended%20for%20older%20adults